ISEA Menu | Romn's Main Menu

 ISEA acronym note Following the Minneapolis symposium the first ordinal letter was dropped and henceforth the series came to be known as the ISEA symposia.

 The Minneapolis College of Art and Design (MCAD) hosted the Fourth International Symposium on Electronic Art (FISEA '93) November 3-7, 1993 marking the first time the event had ever been held in North America.
+Roman Verostko, Program Director, guided this symposium to focus on "The Art Factor."

-Verostko, wanting to bring the digital arts revolution into the arts community, led FISEA '93 to focus on "The Art Factor."
 The Symposium fostered an informed critique of the role of art in the human/machine dialectic.
-Exhibitions, performances and papers on theory and practice presented many and varied intersections between the fine arts and emerging digital technologies.
-The very definition of art was challenged and explored through the parameters of electronic visualizations, music and performances.
+Exhibitions, performances and papers on theory and practice explored intersections between the arts and emerging digital technologies.

 Several local organizations formed partnerships with MCAD to help present symposium events.
-These organizations include: the University of Minnesota School of Music, Minneapolis Institute of Arts, Minneapolis Community College, Walker Art Center, and the Minneapolis Hilton and Towers.
+These organizations include: the University of Minnesota School of Music, Minneapolis Institute of Arts, Minneapolis Community College, Walker Art Center, and the Minneapolis Hilton and Towers

 FISEA '93 public events included: